-After participating in the module courses, students are able to recognize basic application scenarios for multimodal interfaces.
+After participating in the module courses, students are able to recognize basic application scenarios for multi-modal interfaces.
 They remember subject-specific approaches and can apply them to adequate problems.
 They can summarize, compare and explain different approaches.
 They can apply available tools to typically occurring tasks and know their advantages and disadvantages.
-Furthermore, you can independently familiarize yourself with complex technical systems as well as independently develop problem-solving proposals, communicate these in a team and integrate them in a prototype.